 We hope you’ve had a restful long weekend this Lunar New Year!
 For most of us, the daily grind resumes tomorrow.
-Now that you’ve had the time to recharge, carry over the good spirits of the festivities into the professional sphere – work towards building up these useful habits to harvest a fulfilling and successful career.
+Now that you’ve had the time to recharge, carry over the good spirits of the festivities into the professional sphere – work towards building up these useful habits to harvest a fulfilling and successful career and become successful employees.

 Respect, And You’ll Be Respected

 The workplace is a sea of varying personalities.
 It’s unlikely that you’ll like everyone you have to work with.
 That being said, your personal biases shouldn’t be an obstacle to productivity in a place where you go to work.
 Understand that your coworkers are also human beings with thoughts, feelings, strengths, and weaknesses.
 Avoid overt and malicious displays of hostility towards your colleagues, or even worse, constant poisonous gossip sessions behind their backs!
 Mutual respect creates a positive environment in the workplace and fosters a collaborative spirit – people who’re busy getting work done together won’t have the time to indulge themselves with shallow and petty behaviour.

 If you’re experiencing such treatment from your colleagues, avoid retaliating in the same manner – maintain your composure and make a report in line with your company’s policy, so that your managers can handle the situation in a timely and appropriate manner.